-Biden says he will not handle U.S.-China relations ‘the way Trump did’
+Biden discusses vaccinations, school reopenings, foreign policy in first network interview as president

 With that, Biden appeared to reject Iranian demands that the United States make the first move to revive the 2015 international nuclear agreement.

 Biden has long said that the ball is in Iran’s court.
 As a candidate, he pledged that once Tehran stops nuclear activities that violate its commitments under the agreement, the United States would rejoin it.
-President Donald Trump had pulled the United States out of the agreement in 2018, calling it a giveaway to a dangerous and untrustworthy country.
+Trump had pulled the United States out of the agreement in 2018, calling it a giveaway to a dangerous and untrustworthy country.

 The agreement, the signature foreign policy accomplishment of Obama’s presidency, is largely dormant.
 Iran’s parliament has set a Feb.
 21 deadline for the United States to drop Trump-era sanctions or risk an end to some international inspections of Iranian facilities.

 Biden is under pressure from European allies to restore the agreement, but his administration has not committed to any timeline.
+Biden’s top national security aides held their first Iran strategy session on Friday.

 There are various proposals to jump-start negotiations or allow a mutual return to the deal by Washington and Tehran.